HCL-TECH-SOFTWARE/domino-on-aws/docs/deployment-steps.md

 ![AWS EC2 Connect](assets/images/png/ec2-ami-connect.png)

-For a video tutorial of how to connect to a Linux machine in AWS EC2 please see https://www.youtube.com/watch?v=jIxkbXB6-38
+For a video tutorial of how to connect to a Linux machine in AWS EC2 please see [this video](https://www.youtube.com/watch?v=jIxkbXB6-38)

 ![AWS EC2 Connect](assets/images/png/ec2-ami-connect2.png)